 - Better containment – IBCs are sealed mobile containers that keep your powder ingredients inside.

-Leading food manufacturer, Rain Nutrience, approached us with a drive to realise these opportunities.
-Find out how a decoupled IBC led manufacturing process has supported their business growth ambitions.
+Leading food manufacturer, Rain Nutrience, approached us with a drive to realize these opportunities.
+Find out how a decoupled IBC-led manufacturing process has supported their business growth ambitions.